-Repentance and Return: The prodigal son's return and his father's acceptance symbolize the Anabaptist belief in the power of repen- a new start.
+Repentance and Return: The prodigal son's return and his father's acceptance symbolize the Anabaptist belief in the power of repentance and God's readiness to forgive.
+This aligns with their emphasis on personal accountability and the transformative nature of repentance.

-Radical Grace and Forgiveness: The fa-Reflecting God's Concern: The parable ther's unconditional love and forgiveness reflect Anabaptist views on the nature of God's grace.
+Radical Grace and Forgiveness: The fa-

+ther's unconditional love and forgiveness reflect Anabaptist views on the nature of God's grace.
 It challenges believers to practice the same radical forgiveness and acceptance in their own lives, extending grace to others as God has to them.